A Day of Poetry and Dharma

 Registration and Donation

 No registration is required.
-Please consider the following suggested event donation plus dana for the teacher.
-Please contribute teacher dana at the event.
+The suggested event donation is $30, plus teacher dana.
+(Dana is a term for generosity, or freely offered giving.)
+Teacher dana can be offered at the event.
 Please use your best efforts to pay the suggested donation or another heartfelt amount.
 All are welcome regardless of ability to pay.

 To inquire about the accessibility of SIMS events, such as wheelchair accessibility or seating for those with visual or auditory disabilities, email email@example.com.
 If, for physical or other reasons, you are not able to participate for the entire event, you are welcome to participate to the extent you are able.
 Please contact the event organizer or teacher at the event if you have questions.